 \section{Setting}

 We study an \emph{allocator} who has $\V$ units of a resource and is tasked with distributing them across a population partitioned into $\R$ groups.
 Each group is divided into \textit{candidates}, who are the individuals the allocator would like to receive the resource, and \textit{non-candidates}, who are the remaining individuals.
-We let $\m_i$ to denote the total number of individuals in group $i$.
-The number of candidates $\ci$ in group $i$ is a random variable drawn from a fixed but unknown distribution $\C_i$ called the \emph{candidate distribution}.
-We use $M$ to denote the total size of all groups i.e. $M = \Sigma_{i \in [\R]} \m_i$.
+We let $\m_i$ denote the total number of individuals in group $i$.
+The number of candidates $\ci$ in group $i$ is a random variable drawn from a fixed but unknown distribution $\C_i$ called the \emph{(marginal) candidate distribution}.
+We do not make any assumptions about the relationship between the candidate distributions across different groups and in particular these distributions need not be independent.
+We use $M$ to denote the total size of all groups (i.e., $M = \Sigma_{i \in [\R]} \m_i$).
 An allocation $\v = (v_1, \ldots, v_\R)$ is a partitioning of these $\V$ units, where $\vi \in \{0, \ldots, \V\}$ denotes the units of resources allocated to group $i$.
 Every allocation is bound by a \emph{feasibility} constraint which requires that $\Sigma_{i \in [\R]} \vi\leq \V$.

-A \textit{discovery model} is a (possibly randomized) function $\disc(\vi, \ci)$ mapping the number of units $\vi$ allocated to group $i$ and the number of candidates $\ci$ in group $i$, to the number of candidates discovered (to receive the resource).
+A \textit{discovery model} is a (possibly randomized) function $\disc(\vi, \ci)$ mapping the number of units $\vi$ allocated to group $i$ and the number of candidates $\ci$ in group $i$ to the number of candidates discovered in group $i$.
 In the learning setting, upon fixing an allocation $\v$, the learner will get to observe (a realization of) $\disc(\vi,\ci)$ for the realized value of $\ci$ for each group $i$.
 Fixing an allocation $\v$, a discovery model $\disc(\cdot)$ and candidate distributions for all groups $\C=\{\C_i:i\in[\R]\}$, we define the total expected number of discovered candidates, $\util(\v, \disc(\cdot), \C),$ as

 where the expectation is taken over $\C_i$ and any randomization in the discovery model $\disc(\cdot)$.
 When the discovery model and the candidate distributions are fixed, we will simply write $\util(\v)$ for brevity.
 We also use the total expected number of discovered candidates and \emph{(expected) utility} exchangeably.
 We refer to an allocation that maximizes the expected number of discovered candidates over all feasible allocations as an \emph{optimal allocation} and denote it by $\vopt^*$.